Nested resources

 before_action :set_ticket, only: %i(show edit update destroy)

-The sequence here is important because you want to find the @project
+The sequence here is important because you want to find the @project before

 you go looking for tickets for it.
 Then you can create the action that your

-test is asking for, below the create
+test is asking for, below the create method (but above private) in your

-action in app/controllers/tickets_controller.rbdef show
+show action in app/controllers/tickets_controller.rbdef show

 end